-Non-transplant Anatomical Donation Organizations, or NADOs, recover human tissue donations which are not intended for transplant into a living patient.
-Most NADOs operate a whole-body donor program, where they receive whole-body donations and prepare non-transplant tissues for distribution, both in the US and worldwide, for a wide range of applications, including research, training, and education.
+Non-Transplant Anatomical Donation Organizations, or NADOs, recover human tissue donations which are not intended for transplant into a living patient.
+NADOs operate whole-body donor programs, where they receive whole-body donations and prepare non-transplant tissues for distribution, both in the US and worldwide, for a wide range of applications, including research, training, and education.

 What types of human tissue can be donated?